 I originally started teaching full time because I saw it as the best way for me to help create peace and well-being–for myself and in the world.
 Perhaps idealistically, I taught to help people learn to tune in to their deeper natures and bring forth their inherent goodness, so that the world might benefit from all of us practicing yoga.
 Rather than continue with my internship in the Inter-religious Dialogue Department at the United Nations, or finish my PhD, I thought I would be more useful teaching yoga to individuals.
 To help create a better society, a la Chogyam Trungpa, one person at a time.

-But now, after over 12 years of full-time teaching, I don’t recognize the terrain anymore.
+But now, after over 22 years of teaching Ashtanga yoga, I don’t recognize the terrain anymore.
 I was categorized under “fitness professionals’ at the place where I recently worked, though they invited me to teach at their meditation retreat center.
-And now, on the eve of my 47th birthday, my body no longer does what it did 20 years ago–it doesn’t want to.
+And now, my body no longer does what it did 25 years ago–it doesn’t want to.
 It’s discouraging to keep teaching in a yoga world that is increasingly defined by physical accomplishment.
 And honestly, I’m totally uninterested in trying to keep up.
 Ashtanga yoga for me is a tool for checking in with the reality of the moment so that I can make clear choices that will benefit us all.

 I never in a million years viewed this yoga practice as an exercise regime.
 Or a competition.
 Or a business.
 I saw it as an extension of my work as a healer—a way of training the mind in awareness, grounded in the body.
 It was the natural evolution of the work I started at Naropa University, where I became so empassioned (I know, it’s not a word, I’m making it one) by sitting practice and Chogyam Trungpa’s vision of enlightened society.